 Q: Can I pay with a credit card or bank transfer?

 A: No. The only acceptable forms of payment are cash or check (personal or institutional).
 Due to internal regulations and limitations within the College of William & Mary, the William & Mary International Relations Club cannot accept electronic forms of payment at this time.
 We apologize for this inconvenience and are working to improve our policies.

 Q: Whom do I make the check out to, and where should I send it?

-A: Make checks payable to “W&M International Relations Club”.
+A: Please make checks payable to “W&M International Relations Club”.
 DO NOT make checks out to W&M MUN, William & Mary, or WMHSMUN XXXI.
 Doing so will require you to write another to “W&M International Relations Club”.

 Our address is:

 Q: We need to fill out tax forms for our school.
 How does that work?

 A: WMHSMUN is not responsible for filling out any paperwork.
 We are not affiliated with the college or its finances, and WMHSMUN does not have its own tax code.
 Our club policy states that we cannot fill out any paperwork for you or your school division.

 A: If your school overpays and needs a reimbursement, you will receive that reimbursement in the form of a check when you arrive at the conference.
 We will not mail you a reimbursement check unless extenuating circumstances occur.
 Barring a major event in Williamsburg that causes the College administration to close campus, no reimbursements will be issued due to weather conditions.